Where Does Your Team Fit in These 8 Types of Organizational Culture?

 Leaders can support this culture by helping the team stay focused on achievable goals.
 Purpose-driven organizations give their people some leeway to seek creative solutions to urgent problems, but ultimately it must all tie into the company’s mission.

 Caring culture: A culture of caring is all about meaningful interpersonal relationships.
 Everyone feels a connection to the people around them, and they feel a deep sense of loyalty to the organization.
-This culture spills out into customer relationships, who often value the warmth and kindness of such organizations.
+This culture spills out into client relationships, who often value the warmth, kindness and commitment to customer service found inof such organizations.

 Caring cultures thrive on open communication.
 Leaders will often be deeply empathetic, and people will always feel that they can speak freely.
 This kind of communication allows people to resolve conflict and deepen their connections with colleagues